What is gastrointestinal motility?

 - Baseline tests – Complete blood count, biochemical profile and urinalysis to evaluate the overall health of the cat and liver and kidney function.

 - Gastroscopy – An examination of the esophagus, stomach, and duodenum (upper part of the small bowel) using a flexible telescope called a gastroscope

 - Abdominal x-rays and ultrasound – To evaluate the gastrointestinal tract for tumours and blockages

-- Gastric emptying scintigraphy (gamma scan) – Radioisotopes (which emit gamma radiation) are ingested to measure the speed in which food empties from the stomach
+- Gastric emptying scintigraphy (gamma scan) – Radioisotopes (which emit gamma radiation) are ingested to measure the speed at which food empties from the stomach

 - Upper gastrointestinal series (upper gastrointestinal study, barium study or contrast radiography) – Barium sulfate, a white radio-opaque metallic powder, is administered to the cat via syringe into the cheek pouch.
 Once swallowed, the barium coats the inside walls of the gastrointestinal tract which shows up the structures as bright white on x-rays.
 The veterinarian can also monitor the transit time of the barium during this procedure.

 - Barium-Impregnated Polyethylene Spheres (BIPS) – Plastic spheres that are impregnated with barium (a radio-opaque contrast medium), which the cat ingests, and then a series of x-rays are taken to evaluate the GI tract for motility disorders or blockages

 The goal of treatment is to address the underlying cause, as well as increase gastric motility and provide supportive care including fluid and nutritional support and surgery or gastroscopy to remove blockages.